Since 2017

 Instructions

-1. Choose green beans NOT OLD — without yellowed + coarse spots.
+1. Choose green beans that aren't old, without yellowed or coarse spots.

 Step 1